 Amounts accumulated in equity are reclassified to profit and loss in the periods when the hedged item affects profit and loss (for example, when the forecast sale that is hedged takes place).

 When a hedging instrument expires, or is sold or terminated, or when a hedge no longer meets the criteria for hedge accounting, any cumulative deferred gain or loss and deferred costs of hedging in equity at that time remains in equity until the forecast transaction occurs.
-When the forecast transaction is no longer expected to occur, the cumulative gain or loss and
+When the forecast transaction is no longer expected to occur, the cumulative gain or loss and deferred costs of hedging that were reported in equity are immediately reclassified to profit and loss.

 l) Inventories

-I nventories are valued at the lower of cost and net
+I nventories are valued at the lower of cost and net realisable value.

 i) Cost of raw materials, components, stores and spares are ascertained on a moving average basis.

-ii) Cost of finished goods and work-in-progress comprise of direct materials, direct labour and an appropriate proportion of variable and fixed overhead, the latter being allocated on the basis of normal operating capacity.
-Costs are assigned to individual items of inventory on the basis of weighted average costs.
+weighted average costs.
 Costs of purchased inventory includes cost of purchase and other cost incurred in bringing the inventories to the current location after deducting rebates and discounts.
 Net realisable value is the estimated selling price in the ordinary course of business less the estimated costs of completion and the estimated costs necessary to make the sale.
 Materials and supplies held for use in production of inventories are not written down if the finished products in which they will be used are expected to be sold at or above cost.

 iii) Provision for slow and Obsolete inventory:

-The company has a policy for identifying slow/ non-moving inventory.
+The company has a policy for identifying slow/ nonmoving inventory.
 Based on the policy value inventory is provided for obsolescence based on ageing.

 m) Employee benefits

-i) Short term obligations:
+i) Short term obligations

 Liabilities for wages and salaries, including nonmonetary benefits that are expected to be settled wholly within 12 months after the end of the period in which the employees render the related service are recognized in respect of employees’ services upto the end of the reporting period and are measured at the amounts expected to be paid when the liabilities are settled.
 The liabilities are presented as current employee benefit obligations in the balance sheet.

-ii) Other long term employee benefit:
+ii) Other long term employee benefit

 The liabilities for earned leave are not expected to be settled wholly within 12 months after the end of the period in which the employees render the related service.
-They are, therefore, measured at the present value of the expected future payments to be made in respect of services provided by employee upto the end of
+They are, therefore, measured at the present value of the expected future payments to be made in respect of services provided by employee upto the end of reporting period using the projected unit credit method.
+The benefits are discounted using the market yields at the end of the reporting period that have terms approximating to the terms of the related obligation.
+Remeasurements as a result of experience adjustments and changes in actuarial assumptions are charged to Profit and Loss account.

 The obligations are presented as current liabilities in the balance sheet if the entity does not have an unconditional right to defer settlement for at least twelve months after the reporting period, regardless of when the actual settlement is expected to occur.

-iii) Post-employment obligation:
+iii) Post-employment obligation

 The Company operates the following postemployment schemes: